-A child with a potentially contagious condition such as an eye infection (pink eye) or an unknown rash, etc. they must be seen by a doctor immediately.
+A child with a potentially contagious condition such as an eye infection (pink eye), unknown rash, etc. must be seen by a doctor immediately.
 The child may return to the centre with a doctor's note stating the symptoms are no longer contagious OR when the child has been symptom free for 24 hours.
 Note, pink eye can be viral or bacterial and only a doctor can determine which one it is.

-In addition, a child who requires the constant attention of one educator throughout the day or who is unable to participate in group activities or outdoor play, should remain at home until they are feeling better.
+A child who requires the constant attention of one educator throughout the day or who is unable to participate in group activities or outdoor play, should remain at home until they are feeling better.